Burnham-on-Crouch: Railway

 Greater Anglia provides regular services to Wickford and Southminster, with direct services extending to and from London Liverpool Street during peak hours, thus allowing the town's inclusion in the London commuter belt.

 Buses

 Bus services are operated by First Essex, Stephensons of Essex and Fords Coaches.
 Routes link the town with Chelmsford, Maldon, Latchingdon, South Woodham Ferrers and Southminster.

+Road

+The town is served by 2 B-roads, the B1010 to Maldon and the B1021 to Bradwell-on-Sea.

 Media

 Local TV coverage is provided by BBC East and ITV Anglia.
 Television signals are received from the Sudbury and the local relay TV transmitters.BBC South East and ITV Meridian can also be received from either the Bluebell Hill or Dover TV transmitters.

 Local radio stations are BBC Essex, Heart East, Radio Essex and Saint FM, a community based station which broadcast from the town.

 The town is served by a local newspaper, the Maldon and Burnham Standard.